WillSeeXT/adventcode2023/README.md

 Puzzle was quite easy.
 Used a single regex to get all information : Card id, winning numbers and card numbers.
 Add to chenge my regex to take into account double whitespace.
 ### Part 2
 Thanks to all the nice information I had from pervious part, part 2 seemed easy.
-My idea was working but I had major problem implementing if because of my lack of knowledge of rust.
+My idea was working but I had major problem implementing it because of my lack of knowledge of rust.
 I learned A LOT on mutability, ownership, Borrowing in loop.
 My idea work at the end but it took me a long time to make it work in rust.
 Pretty sure there is a rustier way to do it.